 The head is heavy (weighing approx 12lbs) – when the body is in alignment, this balancing act is fairly effortless as the suboccipitals at the back of the neck make their delicate adjustments and the deep postural muscles in the spine do the same.
 A young child learns to sit, stand and walk by learning how to balance the weight of different parts of the body in different positions, not by developing muscle strength alone.

 Moving the head forward from the spine means that the larger, superficial muscles will have to work harder to manage that weight.
 Similarly, if the torso is held forward from the hips, the muscles in the back will have to compensate by fixing and tensing – compare the weight of a full kettle when you’re standing close to it and when you’re at arms length.
 Instead of making things easier for ourselves, we’ve made it harder.

-So, when we are in a hurry, it may be helpful to think of literally hurrying ‘up’ instead of leaning forwards and hunching and diminishing our stature.
-Anatomically, when we’re walking, the only parts of the body that need to go forwards are the knees!
+So, when we are in a hurry, it may be helpful to think of literally hurrying ‘up’.
+Our posture can remain upright with a sense of the head and the torso releasing up in space instead of leaning forwards and hunching and diminishing our stature.
+Alexander Technique lessons show us that, when we’re walking, the only parts of the body that need to go forwards are the knees!
 Think about it…the knee has to go forward to initiate the movement of the leg so that we can take a step forward and then, as the weight is transferred and the other knee moves forward, the whole body is carried forward in space.
 The head can remain balanced and poised on the top vertebra and the upper body can also be left alone.
 Walking becomes much more effortless as we stop interfering (ie moving the head or torso forward), enabling the correct muscles to do their job more easily.